darleneho/data-analytics-portfolio/README.md

-\
-= usea Science & Analytics Portfolio
+# Data Science & Analytics Portfolio
 This repository contains projects and visualizations from the Data Science & Analytics program with UNLV.

 ## Project_1: [Can life be supported by the yellow-dwarf stars?](https://github.com/darleneho/data-analytics-portfolio/blob/main/Project_1/MP%20Stars%20Report.pdf)